 This incident started out on a happy note.
 A couple was having a party for their 20- year-old son.
 They invited over fifty people.
 At a certain point, however, a group of them got rowdy so they were asked to leave and they did so rather hastily.

-In their rush, one of their trucks knocked over some garbage cans and those cans flew right into a pedestrian.
+In their rush, one of their trucks knocked over some garbage cans, and those cans flew right into a pedestrian.
 The boy broke his wrist and sustained other, minor injuries.
 He sued the driver of the truck that harmed him for negligence, arguing that he should have kept a better watch and should have reduced his speed.
-Realizing that he was clearly in the wrong, the driver agreed to settle well before trial even started.
+Realizing that he was apparently in the wrong, the driver agreed to settle well before the trial even started.
 They ended the controversy for $400,000.

 2011; MINNESOTA; $309,950 JURY AWARD: